JaeWong91/MS2-Marvel-Game/README.md

 ## User Stories

-As a visitor and a user of the website, I would like to:
+As a visitor and a user of the website, when playing the battle game I would like to:

 * Play and experience a battle/fighting game using a Marvel Hero.
 * Fight a difficult battle against a Marvel villain.
 * See how effective the abilities I select in defeating the enemy.
-* View the abilities used by the opponent.
+* Understand the abilities used by the opponent and how much it affects my character.
+* Adjust the music and sound settings at any time.

+As a visitor and a user of the website, when playing the card matching game I would like to:
 * Play a card matching game to challenge my memory.
+* Understand the games that I play with clear instructions.
 * Adjust the music and sound settings at any time.
-* Understand the games that I play with clear instructions.

 ## Design